 Grey Nuns White Spruce Park

-2,500 white spruce seedlings were planted around the forest floor and southwest edge in July 2019.
+During the construction in the summer of 2022, over 2000 white spruce seedlings were planted across four different locations in and around the forest.
 Please take care to leave the pink and red flags in place so the growth of the new seedlings can be monitored.
 Tree tubes and cages were also installed to protect the seedlings from rabbits and mice until they can establish themselves.

 About the Park

 The Grey Nuns White Spruce Park (GNWSP) is an ecologically and historically significant area located just east of Ray Gibbon Drive.
 This designated Municipal Historic Resource is the home of many trees that are well over 100 years old, and a habitat for a variety of birds, mammals, plants, and amphibians.